wintersixx/bitchat-w6/README.md

 ## MacOS

-Want to try this on macos: `just run` will set it up and run from source.
+Want to try this on macos:
+1. Generate project: `./generate.sh` (creates `.env` from template on first run)
+2. Build and run: `just run`
-Run `just clean` afterwards to restore things to original state for mobile app building and development.
+3. Clean up: `just clean` to restore original state